MH-PAVEL/Go-TCP-Echo-Server/README.md

    go handleConnection(conn)
    ```

-   - Each client gets its own goroutine.
+   - Each client gets its own goroutine

 4. **Read and write data**